groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.options/indexingoptions/threads/_index.md

 ---
 title: Threads
 second_title: GroupDocs.Search for .NET API Reference
 description: Gets or sets the number of threads used for indexing.
+The parameter must be in the range from 1 to 4.
 The default value is 1.
 type: docs
-weight: 90
+weight: 100
 url: /net/groupdocs.search.options/indexingoptions/threads/
 ---
 ## IndexingOptions.Threads property

 Gets or sets the number of threads used for indexing.
+The parameter must be in the range from `1` to `4`.
 The default value is `1`.

 ```csharp
 public int Threads { get; set; }